LACMA

 Curatorial Notes

-This imaginative painting depicts a rapturous vision of a Conceptionist nun wearing a prominent badge on her chest.
-She engages in a sacred conversation with Saint John of the Cross, the famed sixteenth-century Spanish mystic, as she hands him her kindled heart.
-To the left, the Immaculate Conception blossoms from a giant lily (symbolic of her purity), while Christ is portrayed as the Good Shepherd in the center.
-The bridge symbolizes the mystical passage, implying that the nun’s ecstasy and communion with the saint was aided by Mary and her son.
+This imaginative painting depicts a Conceptionist nun’s rapturous vision.
+Wearing a prominent badge on her chest, she belongs to an order that believed Mary, the mother of Jesus, was conceived without sin (the doctrine of the Immaculate Conception).
+At the right, she engages in a sacred conversation with Saint John of the Cross, a sixteenth-century Spanish mystic, as she hands him her kindled heart.
+To the left, a female figure representing the Immaculate Conception emerges from a giant lily (signifying purity).
+Christ is portrayed as the Good Shepherd in the center.
+The bridge symbolizes the mystical passage, implying that the nun’s ecstasy and communion with the saint were aided by Mary and her son.

 Provenance